4d/docs/website/translated_docs/pt/API/POP3TransporterClass.md

 #### Descrição

-O comando `POP3 New transporter` <!-- REF #_command_.POP3 New transporter.Summary -->configura uma nova conexão POP3<!-- END REF -->de acordo com o parâmetro *server* e retorna um novo objeto*[POP3 transporter](#pop3-transporter-object)*.
+O comando `POP3 New transporter`<!-- REF #_command_.POP3 New transporter.
+Summary -->configura uma nova conexão POP3<!-- END REF -->de acordo com o parâmetro *server* e retorna um novo objeto*[POP3 transporter](#pop3-transporter-object)*.
 The returned transporter object will then usually be used to receive emails.

 In the *server* parameter, pass an object containing the following properties: